CHSS Advice Line

 Education

-This support group is specifically for women living with our conditions - chest, heart, stroke, or Long Covid.
-It's the perfect place to meet like-minded people and share experiences and ideas on how to live well with your condition.
-Join us online to enjoy a friendly chat with other women who know exactly how you’re feeling.
+Our women’s peer support group is specifically for women living with our conditions – chest, heart, stroke, or Long Covid.
+Available across Scotland, it’s the perfect place to meet like-minded people and share experiences and ideas on how to live well with your condition.
+Join us online to enjoy a friendly chat with other women who understand exactly how you’re feeling.

 Sign up here